 Fuel economy: Windows down or air con on, which is better?

-The UK summer has been as unpredictable as ever so far, but with another heatwave incoming what’s really the best to keep cool in the car as you take advantage of the lockdown restrictions easing?
+The UK summer has been as unpredictable as ever so far, but with temperatures soaring right now, what’s really the best to keep cool in the car as you take advantage of the lockdown restrictions easing?
 Should you open your windows or turn on the air con?

 It’s a question that many drivers have pondered over the years, with many of you may already be aware there’s apparently a magic number to take into account when it comes to deciding which is a more efficient way to keep cool; 45mph.

 Below this speed it makes sense to open your windows to let a breeze.
 Above this speed, the drag effect of the windows being open, begins to make it more fuel efficient to shut them in favour of switching on the air con.

 This advice is based on the results of a 2004 study by the Society of Automotive Engineers (SAE), which studied the impact of windows open vs. A/C in large saloons and sports utility vehicles.